sc1f/dtsg/README.md

 Make sure your virtualenv is booted, and from the root directory of the project run `python3 manage.py migrate` to make sure the database is up to date, and then run `python3 manage.py runserver`.

 Navigate to `localhost:8000`, and you should see the site. `localhost:8000/admin` will allow you to log in to the backend and add election data.

+We use [s3-tinify](https://github.com/sc1f/s3-tinify), a module built by [Jun Tan](https://github.com/sc1f) to access the S3 bucket and compress/overwrite image files for production.
+We currently do not have backup buckets in place, but will consider scaling to backups if needed.

 ## Deployment